 The Doge's Palace, which served as the location of all government operations, also had a prison.
 On the other side of the canal, a New Prison was constructed with larger and more spacious cells to improve living circumstances for inmates.
 Larch planks that were overlapped and fastened into place bordered each cell.
 Built in 1614, The Doge's Palace and the brand-new structure housing the New Prisons have been connected by the Bridge of Signs.
 It is covered on both sides and has two parallel corridors.
 The inmates' sighs as they were carried to their cells, ostensibly as they cast one final glance towards the city of Venice, were referenced in the bridge's name.

-A priceless historical collection of weapons and munitions from various sources are preserved in the Armory's halls.
-The majority of the collection is known to have existed since the 14th century.
-During the Republic, the Armory, which was governed by the Council of Ten, was stocked with weapons so that the Palace's guards would always have access to them.
-These guards may be joined by the arsenalotti, the highly-trained staff from the Arsenale shipyards, on exceptionally sensitive or significant events.
-The collection of armaments, which included numerous priceless items, was partially scattered after the fall of the Republic, although it still has more than 2000 displays.
+The Armory's halls house the Doge's Palace Highlights, a priceless historical collection of weapons and munitions from various sources.
+Dating back to the 14th century, the majority of this extraordinary collection has stood the test of time.
+During the Republic, the Council of Ten governed the Armory and ensured it was well-stocked with weapons, granting the Palace's guards constant access to them.
+On exceptionally sensitive or significant occasions, the highly-trained staff from the Arsenale shipyards, known as arsenalotti, might join these guards.
+Although the collection of armaments, which includes numerous priceless items, was partially scattered after the fall of the Republic, it still proudly showcases over 2000 displays.

 The Doge's Palace is famous for its Gothic architecture, built in the 14th and 15th centuries.
 The Doge's Palace has significant Renaissance and opulent Mannerist adjunctions.